-If it’s, – “I can’t stand it” or “boy we go again” or “hard work” then it’s time you ask yourself some truly deep questions about why you are “feeling” this way about your instrument.
+If it’s, – “I can’t stand it” or “boy we go again” or “hard work” then it’s time you ask yourself some profound questions about why you are “feeling” this way about your instrument.

 I know from experience that time and effort is required to enjoy true freedom on your instrument.

-But it’s tremendously essential to make the journey a process fill of fun and enjoyment.
+But it’s tremendously essential to make the journey a process full of fun and enjoyment.